-On November 2011, Charles "Chuck" J. Chapman, III, joined Panera's management team as Executive Vice President and was responsible for Business Development & Licensing, Information Services and Development.
+In November 2011, Chuck Chapman joined Panera's management team as Executive Vice President and was responsible for Business Development & Licensing, Information Services and Development.
 In May 2012, he was named Chief Operating Officer and is responsible for company and franchise Operations, Catering, Learning & Development, Ops Tools & Services, and Bakery functions.
 Prior to becoming part of the management team, he served on Panera's Board of Directors from January 2008 to November 2011.

-Chapman earned his Masters of Business Administration from Amos Tuck Business School of Administration at Dartmouth College and his Bachelor of Arts in Economics and Psychology from Dartmouth College.
+Chuck earned his Bachelor of Arts in Economics and Psychology from Dartmouth College and Masters of Business Administration from Amos Tuck Business School of Administration at Dartmouth College.

 Scott G. Blair